redstone-finance/redstone-docs/Security-And-Accuracy-Measures.md

-# How RedStone Ensures Secure and Accurate Data Feeds
+# Security and Accuracy of Data Feeds Explained
 RedStone has secured billions of dollars to date without being hacked or reporting a compromised price feed.
 This strong track record is a testament to the robust security and accuracy measures in place.

+## Security

 ### Cryptographic Signatures and Auditing